 For example, let’s say I am searching for employment.
 So I’m looking at Job Boards, LinkedIn, classifieds, blogs – you name it – but basically I am reading a whole lot of Job Descriptions.
 And I learn a lot from this activity, besides merely collecting Big Data:

 - What the hiring trends are

-- What recruiters, hiring managers and HR Pros believe certain technologies, buzzwords and more mean
+- The mistaken understanding, on the part of recruiters, hiring managers and HR Pros, in what certain technologies, buzzwords and more mean

 - What these people believe are best practices

-- What they feel is good experience or knowledge to fulfill these roles are
+- The experience or knowledge they feel is good enough to fulfill these roles

 - What the best KPI (Key Performance Indicators) are

-- What the latest trend, tool, methodology, etc. is and how important it is to them
+- The latest trends, tools, methodologies, etc. and how important it is to them

 - And much more